A little about the Royal Society of British Artists - RBA

 Mall Galleries is; "Central London's leading gallery celebrating contemporary visual arts through a lively and diverse programme of exhibitions and events".
 See more at: www.mallgalleries.org.uk

-At the society's annual exhibition in March 2017 Nicola Slattery was presented with the "Dry Red Press Award" for her painting "Songbirds" which is now published as a greeting card by the Brighton based Dry Red Press card publisher. www.dryredpress.com
+At the society's annual exhibition in March 2017 Nicola Slattery was presented with the "Dry Red Press Award" for her painting "Songbirds" which was subsequently published as a greeting card by the Brighton based Dry Red Press card publisher. www.dryredpress.com